 - Run cost: Higher per unit than flexo or litho because ink costs are higher and speeds are slower.

 - Total economics: Digital excels at short runs where eliminating plate costs offsets the higher per-unit cost.
-The crossover point varies, but digital is typically most competitive below 2,000-5,000 units.
+The crossover point varies by design, format, supplier, and current capacity.

 Best use cases